Ruxolitinib (By mouth)

-- Some foods and medicines can affect how ruxolitinib works.
-Tell your doctor if you are using any of the following:
+- Some medicines can affect how ruxolitinib works.
+Tell your doctor if you are using erythromycin, fluconazole, ketoconazole, or rifampin.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including hepatitis B), heart or blood vessel disease, high cholesterol, any type of infection (including tuberculosis, shingles, progressive multifocal leukoencephalopathy), or a history of tuberculosis or skin cancer.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B), heart or blood vessel disease, high cholesterol, any type of infection (including tuberculosis, shingles, progressive multifocal leukoencephalopathy), or a history of skin cancer.
 Tell your doctor if you are on dialysis or if you are a current or past smoker.

 - This medicine may cause the following problems: